 I’m totally the mom who holds onto every piece of artwork, has over-stuffed baby books documenting each milestone, and stays up late every night on my i-phone watching old videos of my kids and getting teary-eyed about how quickly they’re changing.
 I’m painfully aware of the joy and nostalgia that comes along with a child growing up—babies turn into toddlers, toddlers turn into big kids, and big kids turn into teens off to college—all in the blink of an eye.
 So my goal is to document and freeze this time—whatever stage your family is in—so you too can look back and remember the moments you promised yourself you would never forget.
 I strive to take the images that I would treasure of my own kids…my son’s thick eyelashes and the way he holds my hand, my daughter’s curls that only come out when it’s humid outside, my youngest’s gummy smile and messy pigtails.
 Those little details that make me feel something.
-Thank you for trusting me to take those images for you—for trusting me be a small part of your family’s story.
+Thank you for trusting me to take those images for you—for allowing me to be a small part of your family’s story.

 “Photography is a way of feeling, of touching, of loving, What you have caught on film is captured forever.
 It remembers little things long after you have forgotten everything.”